serenityye/test/README.md

 # This is a place for me to learn and test git and github.

-  One "#" for main header
+  One "#" is for main header